tkbell51/gravity/content/articles/seasonal-affective-disorder.md

 title: Seasonal Affective Disorder
 img: seasonal-affective-disorder.jpg
 alt: woman looking out window
-description: This is the preview text for this article
+description: It is estimated that 10 million people are affected by seasonal affective disorder.
+Many in the SAD community report experiencing symptoms for approximately 40 percent of the year.
 category: What's Wrong With Me
 ---